Veronica P. Njie-Carr, PhD, RN, ACNS-BC, FWACN

 Areas of Specialization

-• HIV and related disparities; Women's health; Global health; Cross-cultural research
+• HIV and related inequities; Women's health; Global health; Cross-cultural research

 Primary Teaching Areas